Guance Base

 Port: 2883

-# MySQL HOST: In this example, it is a self-built service accessed via obproxy, so the obproxy service name is entered here.
-You can also directly enter the obcluster service name without using obproxy.
-Whether to use obproxy can be controlled by configuration files during deployment; if it is a cloud provider's PaaS capability, enter the PaaS address directly.
+# MySQL HOST: In this example, it’s for a self-built service via obproxy proxy, so we provide the svc name of obproxy here.
+You can also bypass obproxy and directly use the svc name of obcluster.
+Whether to use obproxy can be controlled by configuration files during the deployment phase; if it's a PaaS capability provided by the customer, simply fill in the PaaS address.

 user: username